csgregg/csg-esp8266-rota/README.md

-# Basic ESP8266 OTA CI using PlatformIO, Github and Travis
+# ESP8266 Remp OTA CI using PlatformIO, Github and Travis
  A basic example of how to set up Over-The-Air firmware updates for ESP8266 with Continuous Integration.

 Uses: